GravityKit/GravityExport-Lite/readme.txt

 == Screenshots ==

 1. A 'Entries in Excel' link is added to the form settings
-2. There is your url!
+2. There is your URL!
 Just copy and paste to the browser (or click the download button)
 3. Or download it from the list via the bulk selector

 == Changelog ==